Active Learning for Regression by Inverse Distance Weighting: Numerical tests

 where $z\in\rr^{n_z}$ is a vector of future control moves, $n_z\geq m$, and $x\in\rr^n$ is a vector of parameters that change at run time, such as estimated states and reference signals, and the Hessian matrix $Q=Q'\succ 0$.
 To alleviate the effort of solving~\eqref{eq:mpQP} online for each given vector $x$, multiparametric QP (mpQP) was proposed in~\cite{BMDP02a}, showing that the solution $z^*:\rr^n\to\rr^{n_z}$, and therefore $y(x)$, is continuous and piecewise affine over a polyhedral partition of a convex polyhedron $\XX\subseteq\rr^n$.
 The main drawback of such an \emph{explicit} form of MPC is that the number of polyhedral cells tends to grow exponentially with the number of constraints in~\eqref{eq:mpQP}.

-Suboptimal methods were proposed to \emph{approximate} $y(x)$, such as via NN's~\cite{PZ95,KL20}.
+Suboptimal methods were proposed to \emph{approximate} $y(x)$, such as via neural networks~\cite{PZ95,KL20}.
 In order to find an approximation $\hat y(x)$ of $y(x)$, one must collect a training dataset of pairs $(x_k,y_k)$, where evaluating $y_k=y(x_k)$ requires solving a QP problem as in~\eqref{eq:mpQP}.
 Randomly sampling a given set $\bar\XX\subset\rr^n$ of parameters $x$ may result time-consuming, especially when the dimension $n$ of the parameter vector is large.
 To minimize the number $N_{\rm max}$ of QP problems solved to get a proper approximation quality, we use Algorithm~\ref{algo:IDEAL} to actively generate samples $x_k$.

-We consider a mpQP problem with $n=2$, $n_z=12$, $m=1$, $b\in\rr^{12}$, $S=0$, and all matrices in~\eqref{eq:mpQP} generated randomly, with the entries of $A$, $F$ $\sim\NN(0,1)$ and the entries of $b,u,-\ell$ $\sim\UU[0,1]$, where $\UU[0,1]$ is the uniform distribution over the interval $[0,1]$, $Q=Q'\succ 0$, is randomly generated so that its condition number equals $10^3$, and $\bar\XX=\{x: \|x_i\|_\infty\leq 3\}$.
-Algorithm~\ref{algo:IDEAL} is applied using population-based sampling with $\delta=0$, $\omega=0$, $c_i(x)\equiv 1$, $N_i=10$, $N_{\rm max}=30$ for training a feedforward neural network with 3 layers of 10 neurons each and ReLU activation function, without using warm starting while retraining the model.
-The median RMSE over 50 runs is shown in Figure~\ref{fig:mpqp1-RMSE}, where it is apparent that IDEAL performs better than the \textsf{greedy} and \textsf{random} methods.
-Figure~\ref{fig:mpqp1-partition} shows the polyhedral partition associated with the exact mpQP solution (unknown for active learning) computed as described in~\cite{Bem15} along with the queried samples and initial samples generated by one of the runs of Algorithm~\ref{algo:IDEAL}, where it is evident that the acquired points are not distributed uniformly.
+We consider here a mpQP problem with $n=2$, $n_z=12$, $m=1$, $b\in\rr^{12}$, $S=0$, and all matrices in~\eqref{eq:mpQP} generated randomly, with the entries of $A$, $F$ $\sim\NN(0,1)$ and the entries of $b,u,-\ell$ $\sim\UU[0,1]$, where $\UU[0,1]$ is the uniform distribution over the interval $[0,1]$, $Q=Q'\succ 0$, is randomly generated so that its condition number equals $10^3$, and $\bar\XX=\{x: \|x_i\|_\infty\leq 3\}$.
+Algorithm~\ref{algo:IDEAL} is applied using population-based sampling with $N_i=10$ and $N_{\rm max}=30$ for training a feedforward neural network with 3 layers of 10 neurons each and ReLU activation function, without using warm starting while retraining the model.
+The median RMSE and its range over 50 runs is shown in Figure~\ref{fig:mpqp1-RMSE}, where it is apparent that {\ideal} performs better than \random, \greedyx, and {\QBC}, and similar to \greedyxy.
+Note that in this population-based AL example we could not use {\iRDM}, which is a pure pool-based method.
+Figure~\ref{fig:mpqp1-partition} shows the polyhedral partition associated with the exact mpQP solution (unknown to the active learning algorithms) computed as described in~\cite{Bem15} along with the queried samples and initial samples generated by one of the runs of Algorithm~\ref{algo:IDEAL}.
+It is evident that the points acquired by {\ideal} are not distributed uniformly.